ka8540/SWEN755-Assignment4/README.md

 **Flow**:

+1. A student registers for an account through API (`/register`).
-1. A student logs in and receives a valid JWT token.
+2. The student logs in through API (`/login`) and receives a valid JWT token.
-2. The student attempts to access an admin-specific API (e.g., `/admin/addevent`) using their JWT token in the request headers.
+3. The student attempts to access an admin-specific API (e.g., `/admin/addevent`) using their JWT token in the request headers.
-3. The system validates the JWT token and checks the user's role.
+4. The system validates the JWT token and checks the user's role.
-4. Since the user role is "student" and not "admin," the system denies access, returning a `403 Forbidden` error.
+5. Since the user role is "student" and not "admin," the system denies access, returning a `403 Forbidden` error.

 **Test Case Result**:
 The test case for this scenario is successful as the system correctly prevents unauthorized access, demonstrating that the architectural breaker does not exist.